jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 ## Positions & role
 1. SD(Software development team): Develop and maintain the various wordpress customization, custom developed wordpress plugins and woo commerce.
 2. DBA(Database administration): Manage and maintain the database
-3. SEC(Security administration): Secur wordpress, woo commerce, network and database
+3. SEC(Security administration): Secure WordPress, WooCommerce, network and database
-4. SAL_MAR(Sales and marketing): support customer, maintain product/pricing data and creating the marketing/promotion campaigns in the wordpress and woo commerce.
+4. SAL_MAR(Sales and marketing): Support customer, maintain product/pricing data and creating the marketing/promotion campaigns in the WordPress and WooCommerce.

 ## Grant permission
 1. SD: They need to view various logs and modify some data in the wordpress database to maintain the daily operation of wordpress.